yireo/yireo-slides/slides/yireo/explaining_upward.md

 Remember that UPWARD has *no state*, so no caching

 ---
-class: center, middle
-### My personal opinion: Do not use UPWARD in production, but use Nginx for this instead

----
-class: center, middle
-### Other points

----
 # Running Venia without UPWARD
 - Configure webserver to route directly to all static files
 - Make sure Magento is running on HTTPS
 - Edit `index.js`
     - `const apiBase = new URL('https://m2.vega.yr/graphql').toString();`
 - Cleanup
-    - `server.js`, `upward.yml`
+    - Remove `server.js`, `upward.yml`

-???
-In a live environment, you could decide to drop UPWARD and simply connect the PWA directly to Magento.
-If you would like a middleware layer with caching abilities, use Apollo Server (or something similar instead).

 ---
-# Alternatives to UPWARD
-- Express Server
-  - Connect other services (WordPress, ElasticSearch)
-- Apollo Server
-  - Connect other GraphQL resources (schema stitching)

-^^Or combine add both UPWARD and Apollo to your custom Express server
+class: center, middle
+### My personal opinion: Do not use UPWARD in production, but use Nginx for this instead

+---
+class: center, middle
+### Is it useful in development?

+.
+---
+class: center, middle
+### My personal opinion: Do not use UPWARD in production, but use Nginx for this instead